When I tell people I’m Canadian they usually try to guess what city I’m from. Vancouver is the number one guess.

 Trees Organic Coffee: This coffee shop piqued my interest when they advertised the best cheesecake in Vancouver.
 Needless to say, I needed to try, and it did not disappoint.
 It’s a pricey treat, but well worth it.
 Try the white chocolate raspberry.

 *Note: When eating seafood try to stick to restaurants with the Ocean Wise labels.
 This means that the seafood served here is ethically caught from healthy fish populations.

 Whether you are looking for a cool place to grab a drink with your friends, dance the night away, or go out for a laugh, Vancouver has a ton of options.

 I’ll admit I’m not big into clubbing anymore, but if you want to check out the clubs, Yaletown, Davie Street, and Gastown will be the best areas to check out.

 For a fun night out with friends, head to Craft Beer Market which has Canada’s largest selection of draft beer on tap; over 100.

 If you’re out for a laugh, head to Granville Island’s TheatreSports League with nightly improve shows.

 Or, if you’re up for something spooky, try one of the ghost tours.
 Vancouver has some creepy stories, so if you are brave enough, check them out with Ghostly Vancouver Tours.

 Vancouver is an amazing city with so much to see and do both within the city itself and in the surrounding area.
-Three days won’t be enough to see and do it all, but it will give you a great taste of what this awesome Canadian city has to offer.
+While 3 days in Vancouver won’t allow you to see everything,it will give you a great taste of what this awesome Canadian city has to offer.